-For even more, see our “Helpful Links” page below, with links to diaTribe articles focused on type 2 diabetes.
-These pages include helpful tips for living with type 2 diabetes, drug and device overviews, information about diabetes complications, nutrition and food resources, and some extras we hope you’ll find useful.
+For even more resources, see our “Helpful Links” page below, with links to diaTribe articles focused on living with type 2 diabetes, available drugs and devices, information about diabetes complications, nutrition and food resources, and more!

-Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me, diaTribe senior editor Adam Brown's book, has hundreds of tips for better managing diabetes.
+In addition, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me, by former diaTribe editor Adam Brown, has hundreds of tips for better managing your diabetes.
 Get it as a free PDF here or for $6 on Amazon.com.

-People with family members who have type 2 diabetes (see below)
+Having family members who have type 2 diabetes

-What are the symptoms of type 2 diabetes?
-Symptoms of type 2 diabetes often appear slowly, meaning that many people with the disease may not know they have it for years.
-According to the American Diabetes Association, the common symptoms of type 2 diabetes are:
+Symptoms of type 2 diabetes often appear slowly, meaning that many people with diabetes may not know they have it for years.
+Common symptoms of type 2 diabetes include: